Gibbs conditioning principle for log-concave independent random variables

 \begin{proof} The death rate is the same for both marginals, while the birth rates are $\lambda<\lambda'$.
 Coupling: independent marginal jumps when $k\neq k'\in I$.
 When $k=k'$ both marginals jump down together at rate $q(k,k-1)\,\one\{k-1\in I\}$, they jump up together at rate $\lambda \,\one\{k+1\in I\}$, and the second marginal jumps up alone at rate $(\lambda'-\lambda)\one\{k'+1\in I\}$.
 The explicit rates, denoted $\tb$, are given for $k,k'\in I$ by

 and the rates vanish otherwise.
 The reader can check that the marginal rates are $q^{\lambda,I}$, and $q^{\lambda',I}$, respectively, and that jumps violating order have rate zero. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem15}] Denote $\EE_{0,0}$ the expectation associated to the coupling $\tK(t)$ with initial condition $\tK(0)=(0,0)$.
-Denote $\tT$ the return time to $(0,0)$, that is, the hitting time of $(0,0)$ after visiting another state, defined by
+\begin{proof}[of Lemma \ref{lem15}] Let $h\in I$ and denote $\tE_{h,h}$ be the expectation associated to the coupling $\tK(t)$ with initial condition $\tK(0)=(h,h)$.
+Denote $\tT$ the return time to $(h,h)$, that is, the hitting time of $(h,h)$ after visiting another state, defined by

 The measure $\tpi$ defined by

 is invariant for the coupling $\tK(t)$, see Proposition 2.59 of Liggett \cite{zbMATH05686748}.
 By \eqref{bd3}, the integrand in \eqref{tmu1} vanishes when $k>k'$.
 This implies that $\tpi$ concentrates on $\{(k,k'): k\le k'\}$, implying \eqref{pi6}. \end{proof}